joernhees/docker-virtuoso/README.md

     docker run -v ~/virtuoso.ini:/etc/virtuoso-opensource-7/virtuoso.ini:ro \
         joernhees/virtuoso run

-Similar to the import mode the container supports interactive mode that will spawn a bash for you in the database directory via the `-it` run args:
+Similar to the import mode, the container supports interactive mode that will spawn a bash for you in the database directory via the `-it` run args:

     docker run -it -p 8890:8890 joernhees/virtuoso run